flyingsquad/journal-enricher/README.md

 @Goto[Scene.UUID: Label]

 >The scene UUID is followed by a colon and the text of a Journal Note that has been placed on a map (the Scene. part is optional).
 This combines the functionality of @ViewScene and @PanToPin.
+A Level may also be specified, as above with @ViewScene.

+@Goto[Scene.UUID: x, y]

+>If the text after the colon consists of two numbers separated by a comma, it is taken as an absolute coordinate value in the scene.
+To get these coordinates place a token or other placeable on the scene and then open its details to find the coordinates.

 @OpenCompendium[world.mycompendium]